mattiaf/EURef/README.md

 ## R
 The R folder includes the codes used for analysing the data.

+### Codes
+*datatojson.R* takes as input a TopoJSON map of the world and fills the properties of countries with data on refugees acceptances.
+It is used for generate the page file:///Users/mattia/Projects/EURefSite/map.html

 ## D3
 The D3 folder includes the scripts used for the online visualizations.